h0ethan04/interpreter/README.md

 This language is unique because I have tokenized all of the significant inputs.
 As a result, the language ignores excessive whitespace -- a minimum of one space is required to separate elements such as `LET`, `DIV`, variable names, literal values, etc.

+# Usage and Installation

+If you want to run this, clone this install gcc 13+, cmake 3.20+, then run the following two commands:

+`cmake --preset optimize`

+followed by:

+`cmake --build build`

+then you should be able to run the program via `./build/main`